Filter

 Profit & Loss Diagram of a Short/Naked Call

 A short/naked call can achieve a maximum profit if it expires OTM and is worthless, as illustrated in the flattened green shaded area below.
 Naked calls can potentially remain profitable if the underlying remains below the breakeven price, as shown where the red and green zones converge on the x-axis.
 This is why the short call is said to be neutral to bearish, as opposed to a purely bearish strategy like shorting shares of stock.
 When selling options, the max profit on the strategy is the initial credit received.
-A short call will incur losses if the call closes above the breakeven zone at expiration, which is defined as the short call strike plus the credit received upfront for selling the call contract.
+A short call will incur losses if the stock price closes above the breakeven zone at expiration, which is defined as the short call strike plus the credit received upfront for selling the call contract.
 Please be mindful of assignment risk for ITM short option as assignment can happen at any time up to the expiration date.
 As always, manage your options positions closely.

 TT1549_Short-Call01_(1).png